brightspot/react-examples/file-uploads/README.md

 const link = createUploadLink({
   uri: process.env.REACT_APP_GRAPHQL_URL,
   headers: {
-    'X-Client-ID': process.env.REACT_APP_CLIENT_ID,
-    'X-Client-Secret': process.env.REACT_APP_CLIENT_SECRET,
-  },
+    'X-Client-ID': process.env.REACT_APP_CLIENT_ID,  //  client id and secret are required for any CMA endpoint 'X-Client-Secret': process.env.REACT_APP_CLIENT_SECRET, },
-}) as unknown as ApolloLink
+})
 ```

 Refer to the [Brightspot Documentation](https://www.brightspot.com/documentation/brightspot-cms-developer-guide/uploading-files-in-brightspot-content-management-api) for an example of uploading a file with a CMA endpoint without using Apollo Client.

 > **_Note_** This is purely an example application.
 In your production environment, it is important to hide API Keys that are used for the CMA endpoint.

 ### 2. Fields provided from the Brightspot GraphQL API when using the Storage Item field type